 Zion National Park, Utah

-Zion National Park is popular year-round, but fall is one of the best times to visit the park.
+Zion National Park, one of the most beautiful places to visit in Utah, is popular year-round, but fall is one of the best times to visit the park.
 While it will most likely still be busy in the fall, it will probably be a little less so than in the summer.

 With clear days and temperate nights, fall weather in Zion is just right for outdoor adventures.
 If you want to hike The Narrows, the water will be a little warmer than in the spring, and levels lower.
 You should still be cautious of flash floods though.